lpod/lpod-docs/level1-graphic-content.rst

 A shape may be provided with a title and a description (which are non-displayed but persistent metadata), through the ``set_title()`` and ``set_description()`` methods.
 These informative data may be retrieved using ``get_title()`` and ``get_description()``.

+When ``insert_element()`` is called from a paragraph, an optional ``offset`` parameter, specifying the position in the text where the shape will be inserted, may be provided (the default position is the beginning of the paragraph).

 For some shapes, the following properties must be provided:

 - ``position``, the coordinates of the frame, as a list of 2 strings